Zinc is good for the skin. Certainly, you should consume zinc from food, not supplements.

-- and in many other functions, as it is required for the activity in more than 100 enzymes.
+- and in many other functions, as it is required for the activity of more than 100 enzymes.

 Are zinc supplements good for teenagers with acne?

-Zinc is an important micronutrient for acne treatment.
+Zinc is important for acne treatment.
 Hence, we should try to consume at least the recommended daily intake of 11 mg.